Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 When I Work Customer Support

-Overall, I was impressed by the types of customer support When I Work offers.
+Overall, I was impressed by the types of customer support When I Work offers, which I could easily access from my web and mobile apps.

 When I Work App Review